mtracy/Active-Learning-DB/README.md

 ## Static
 This is the version of things that executes in a standalone, non streaming environment.

-Should be plug and play assuming that your `$SPARK_HOME` environment variable is set properly.
+Should be plug and play assuming that your `$SPARKHOME` environment variable is set properly.
 Just clone it, then do the following
 ```
 cd ./static